irnb/maze-game/README.md

 this is my school project .
-After project submition share that code .
+After project submition , i'll share that code .

 (newbateni => hamid)